-In the event of a successful conviction, sentencing courts consider factors set forth in the US Sentencing Guidelines as well as criminal statutes and policy guidelines.
-In general, the broad factors to be considered at sentencing are set forth at 18 USC section 3553(a) and include:
+In the event of federal criminal conviction, sentencing courts consider factors set forth in the US Sentencing Guidelines as well as criminal statutes and policy guidelines.
+In general, the broad factors to be considered at sentencing are set forth at 18 USC Section 3553(a) and include:

 - the nature and circumstances of the offence and the history and characteristics of the defendant;

 - the need for the sentence imposed to reflect the seriousness of the offence, promote respect for the law and provide just punishment for the offence;

 - to afford an adequate deterrent to criminal conduct;

 - to protect the public from the defendant committing further crimes;